iamsukhe/iamsukhe/README.md

 ## I'm a Developer, Electrical Student, and Love to Code!!

 - 🔭 Backend Developer in Suraasa
-- 🌱 I’m currently learning everything, I enjoy learning new things.
-- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fav quote: Seek knowledge from the cradle to the grave

 ### Connect with me: